eightbitastronomy/frascr/README.md

  - contact me if you have questions or issues

 ## Issues:
  - [ ]  16-bit sRGB output is whack.
-Working on it.
+Giving up on this problem after many fruitless attempts.

 ## For the future:
  - [ ]  Expand the color library into something more independent and fully-functioning